 \subsection{Background}

 Twisted supergravity \cite{Costello:2016mgj} is defined as the supergravity in a background where the bosonic ghost $\Psi$ of the local supersymmetry takes a nonzero value.
 To satisfy the supergravity equation of motion, $\Psi$ needs to square to zero, i.e., it is nilpotent.
-In the presence of $U(1)$ isometry in the background geometry, we may turn on the $\Omega$-background for the twisted supergravity background $X$ and deform it to $X_\E$. $X_\E$ is equipped with $\Psi_\E$, which squares not to zero but $\E V$, where $V$ is the vector field generating the $S^1$ action.
+In the presence of $U(1)$ isometry in the background geometry, we may turn on the $\Omega$-background for the twisted supergravity background $X$ and deform it to $X_\E$. $X_\E$ is equipped with $\Psi_\E$, which squares not to zero but to $\E V$, where $V$ is the vector field generating the $S^1$ action.

 In \cite{Costello:2016nkh} Costello defines the twisted and $\Omega-$deformed 11-dimensional supergravity and proves that it satisfies the equation of motion of the 11-dimensional supergravity.
 We will call this background twisted M-theory.
-The twisted M-theory background\footnote{Appendx A of \cite{Costello:2016nkh} contains the exact expression of the background and the proof for it to be a consistent supergravity background.} is specified by the triple $(\Psi_\E,g,C)$, which are a bosonic ghost, a metric, and an M-theory 3-form.
-The 11-dimensional manifold is a product of a 7-manifold $\cM^T_7$ with $G_2$ holonomy and a hyper-Kahler 4-manifold $\cM^H_4$ parametrized by $z$ and $w$.
-The background induced by $\Psi_\E$ makes $\cM_7^T$ topological and $\cM_4^H$ holomorphic.
+The twisted M-theory background\footnote{Appendix A of \cite{Costello:2016nkh} contains the exact expression of the background and the proof for it to be a consistent supergravity background.} is specified by the triple $(\Psi_\E,g,C)$, which are a bosonic ghost, a metric, and an M-theory 3-form.
+The 11-dimensional manifold is a product of a 7-manifold $\cM^T_7$ with $G_2$ holonomy and a hyperKähler 4-manifold $\cM^H_4$ parametrized by $z$ and $w$.
+The background induced by $\Psi_\E$ makes the dependence on $\cM_7^T$ topological and the dependence on $\cM_4^H$ holomorphic.

 The background geometry is given by \ie (\bC_z\times\bC_w)^{\text{H}}\times(\bR_t\times\bC\times\text{TN}_K)^{\text{T}}. \fe TN$_K$ is the Taub-NUT$_K$ manifold, which can be thought of as a circle$(S^1_{TN})$ fibration over the base $\bR^3$.
 There is an $S^1_{\E_1}\times S^1_{\E_2}$ action on $\bC\times\text{TN}_K$.
 The first $S^1_{\E_1}$ action, parametrized by $\E_1$, acts on $\bC$ and the base of the Taub-NUT manifold simultaneously.
 We will therefore put the subscript $\E_1$ on the $\bC$ and denote it as $\bC_{\E_1}$.
 Also, we will denote the Taub-NUT base $\bR^3$ as $\bR^3_{TNB}$.
 The second $S^1_{\E_2}$ action, parametrized by $\E_2$, acts on the Taub-NUT circle.
 Finally, the $S^1\times S^1$ action preserves the holomorphic volume form of $\bC_{\E_1}\times\text{TN}_K$.